 1. Stay Away From Preservatives, Food Additives, And GMOs

 Avoiding genetically modified organisms and foods that contain preservatives and additives is crucial for gut health.
-Preservatives,
+Preservatives, which are chemically similar to detergents, are added to many processed foods to extend shelf life and improve its texture.

 Research on lab mice shows that these preservatives change the mucus barrier and the microbes associated with it.
 Mice that consumed the preservatives had an altered bacterial composition and thinner intestinal mucus.
 The mice also gained weight, increased food intake, and fat mass, and had impaired glucose handling, which a sign of metabolic syndrome.2